Tominator2/lollybot/trunk/ lollybot/README.txt

     sudo node lollybot-server

-- The "bump" and "line following" modes require the joystick to be in "analog" mode - press teh "Analog" button on the joystick make sure the red LED is lit.
+- The "bump" and "line following" modes require the joystick to be in "analog" mode - press the "Analog" button on the joystick make sure the red LED is lit.

 - You start and stop the 'bump', 'line following', or 'your mode' modes